Tugaloo: Early eighteenth century

 Tugaloo was classified as one of the Cherokee "Lower Towns", located in southwestern South Carolina and northeastern Georgia.
 The principal one of this grouping was Keowee.
 The terms "Lower Towns" and "Lower Cherokee" were geographic classifications by English traders and colonists, referring to the Cherokee who lived along the Keowee River, Tugaloo River, and other head streams of the Savannah River in the Piedmont and foothills of the region defined above.
 These communities of Cherokee spoke the Eastern Dialect of Cherokee.
+Tugaloo may have previously been associated with Ocute.

 In 1715 Gen. James Moore ordered an expedition into the Cherokee Lower Towns.
 The expedition, led by Col. Maurice Moore, left Fort Moore and arrived at Tugaloo on December 29, 1715.
 The expedition left Tugaloo on New Year's Day, 1716, for Nacoochee, and passed through Toccoa.
 Indian agent George Chicken was part of the expedition, and described Tugaloo as "the most ancient town in these parts."
 Col. Chicken convinced the Cherokee leaders to fight against the Savanna, Yuchi, and Apalachee peoples as allies of the English.

 The Cherokee killed eleven Lower Creek ambassadors at Tugaloo, bringing them into additional conflict with the Lower Creek, with whom they had been competing also in Tennessee and what is now Stephens County, Georgia.
 This became known as the Tugaloo Massacre during the Yamasee War in 1716.
 By 1717, Theophilus Hastings operated a trading center among the Creek at Tugaloo.

 At the time of James Adair's publishing of his magnum opus, The History of the American Indians, in 1775, the Cherokee towns of Ishtatohe (Estatoe) and Toogalo (Tugaloo) along the head waters of the Savannah River were already either forsaken or destroyed because of the incessant wars.
 After the United States gained independence in the American Revolutionary War, General Joseph Martin, U.S. Special Agent to the Cherokee and Chickasaw, visited the once-famous site of Tugaloo town in 1788.
 From there he wrote a letter to Creek leader Alexander McGillivray.
 Martin sent McGillivray the resolutions of Congress pertaining to Cherokee affairs, and expressed a desire for tensions between the United States and the Creek Nation to end.
 He asked for McGillivray's assistance in recovering horses that were purportedly stolen from his force by Creek raiders.
 He also asked McGillivray to allow several hundred European-American families to settle in the Tombigbee area, which was controlled by the Muscogee Creek.

 The letter was intercepted, and when it was discovered, the North Carolina General Assembly launched an investigation into Martin's conduct.
 He was exonerated after it was revealed that he was acting as a spy directed by Patrick Henry to discern McGillivray's ties to the Spanish, who were active in neighboring Spanish Florida.